Meatfucker/metatron/README.md

 A Working A1111 instance with --api enabled.

+###---ATTENTION!!!!---
+###Ooba has broken compatibility with its old format in favor of the OPENAI prompt format.
+Until I can spend the time to do the rework for it, you must make sure to use a version of ooba from before NOV 13th 2023.

 A Working oobabooga instance with --api enabled **AND A MODEL ALREADY LOADED**.
 Loading LLMs is somewhat complex and VERY slow so you must manually load a model via the ooba webui first.

 Python